Posts

 Image

 Cover of 2017 Rockwell-Collins Annual Report (one of the last ones, since this is now Collins Aerospace and part of a larger company).
 Annual reports cover the previous year, so this would have been published in 2018.
-Read for October 23 : Public Relations writing involves several levels of corporate writing, and reports are an important part of corporate writing.
+Read for October 21, 2024 : Public Relations writing involves several levels of corporate writing, and reports are an important part of corporate writing.
 The annual report, for a publicly traded corporation or a nonprofit, is not only a legally required statement of financial data, but often a key PR and marketing tool, too.
 I’ll write about that in the second half of this post.
-I am not assigning chapter 1 of your style guide--we won't try to write a report--instead, make sure you read chapter 6 in your text on Media Kits.
-That's while I'll write about first here (but although I don't assign chapter 1, note that this blog post does cover reports and there may be some quiz questions about them from this post).
-First: The kit—another PR artifact that is like the
+I am not assigning a lab assignment based on chapter 1 of your style guide--we won't try to write a report--instead, the writing this week be be based on chapter 6 in your text on Media Kits.
+That's what I'll write about first here (but although I don't assign chapter 1 for lab writing, note that this blog post does cover reports and there will be some quiz questions about them).